cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

 #### Update the tutorial and include Mithril [#997](https://github.com/input-output-hk/hydra/issues/997)

-To prepare for the Hydra master class at RareEvo, the team has taken the originally written tutorial for Hydra v.0.8.0 and updated it to work with the latest versions.
+To prepare for the Hydra master class at RareEvo, the team has taken the originally written tutorial for Hydra version 0.8.0 and updated it to work with the latest versions.

 The challenge was to write content that is both easily comprehensible and functional across a wide